 6. Health Records

-- Student's Immunizations records: All records must be official (click here for definition of official).
-If some immunizations are missing, official evidence must be provided before school starts that the missing immunizations were administered.
-If immunizations will be administered in the future, a letter signed by a California licensed physician (M.D. or D.O.) is required listing the dates the immunizations will be administered.
+- Student's Immunizations records: All records must be official (click here and read item 1c for definition of "official").
+If your doctor has scheduled immunizations to be administered at a date after the registration appointment, a letter signed by a California licensed physician (M.D. or D.O.) is required listing the dates the immunizations will be administered.

 - A TB Risk Assessment form (or a TB test if required after assessment): must be completed by a health professional for the student.
 (Students transferring from another Santa Clara County school are exempt from this requirement.)

 7. If student is transferring from a school within the United States, bring a completed Request for Records form.
 (NOTE: This is only required for students coming from a school in grades TK through 12; does not apply to a student coming from a preschool.)

 8. Review Grade Placement policies to determine the grade level PAUSD will assign based on student birth date; if parents want a different grade assigned, evidence of current or previous grade must be submitted for consideration.

 The following documents are not needed at the in-person office visit; however, parent must provide them before student is assigned to a school: